hpi-swa/smalltalkCI/docs/COVERAGE.md

   #testing : {
     ...
     #coverage : {
-      #packages : [ 'Packages-To-Cover.*' ],
+      #packages : [ 'SomePackage', 'SomePack*' ],
-      #classes : [ #ClassToCover, #'ClassToCover class' ],
+      #classes : [ #ClassToCover ],
-      #categories : [ 'Categories-To-Cover*' ],
+      #categories : [ 'SomeClassCategory', 'SomeClassCat*' ],
       #format : #coveralls
     }
   }
 }
 ```

 The `#coverage` dictionary can contain the following options:

 - `#packages` (recommended)
-  - Measure coverage of all instance side methods in the provided packages
+  - Measure coverage of all methods in the provided packages (including extension methods)
+  - Items that end with a trailing `*` (or `.*`) match all packages that start with the given name
 - `#classes`
-  - Measures all methods of all provided classes (instance side)
+  - Measures all methods of all provided classes (from both their instance and their class sides)
 - `#categories`
-  - Measure coverage for all classes' methods as well as their meta classes' methods
+  - Measure coverage for all classes' and metaclasses' methods in the provided system categories (does NOT include extension methods)
+  - Items that end with a trailing `*` or `.*` match all packages that start with the given name
 - `#format` (defaults to `#coveralls`)
   - The output format of the Coverage data
   - May be either `#coveralls` or `#lcov`

+If multiple of the option `#packages`, `#classes`, and `#categories` are provided, the union of all matched methods is used for coverage testing.

+> **Warning**
+> *Traits* are currently not fully supported.
+In the coverage reports, methods that are defined in or inherited from a trait might be missing or incorrectly displayed as uncovered.
+See [#362 (comment)](https://github.com/hpi-swa/smalltalkCI/issues/362#issuecomment-1003247630).

 When running smalltalkCI on TravisCI or AppVeyor with the `#coveralls` coverage format, the results will be uploaded to [Coveralls][coveralls] automatically.
 Make sure your repository is [added to Coveralls][coveralls_new].